gadhagod/gadhagod/README.md

 <h2><center>GadhaGod Electronics</center></h2>

 Welcome to GadhaGod Electronics!
-We make all sorts of software and hardware!
+We make all sorts of software and hardware.

 <h3>Links and Other Platforms</h3>
 <a href="http://gadhagod.repl.co/">Website</a><br>